Crio-Bytes/Miscellaneous/PhotoFrame Application/README.md

 <img src="https://github.com/deepak-prajapatii/Miscellaneous/blob/android_tasks/PhotoFrame%20Application/images/Screenshot/Screenshot_1.jpg" width="350" >
 <img src="https://github.com/deepak-prajapatii/Miscellaneous/blob/android_tasks/PhotoFrame%20Application/images/Screenshot/Screenshot_2.jpg" width="350" >

 There are the images button for swipe the images left and right.
 You can see the Imagebuttons in the given screenshot above.
-Also, there is the text showing image name as the image changes the name will also changes.
+Also, there is the text showing image name as the image changes it also reflects the name of the images.
+For more, you can take help or hints from the screenshots provided in screenshot folder(Inside the img folder).

 # Prerequisites

 You need to familiar with JAVA basics and some XML for styling the app.

 First you need to install the JDK(Java Development Kit) on your local machine from here https://www.oracle.com/java/technologies/javase-jdk15-downloads.html.
 If you face any problem in installing the JDK, go to youtube there are many tutorials how to install JDK.
 One of them is https://rb.gy/qvic45.
 After installing JDK, now you need to install the Android Studio from here:  https://rb.gy/6op4ac